 In all, The Bed Bug Registry is a valuable free tool and a viable weapon effectively addressing the bed bug epidemic.

 - How do you know if the reports are accurate?
-Because it is a free site where anyone can post and the site owner does not review these, it is difficult to know just how accurate they are.
-When there are situations where it appears that competitors, angry customers, or upset tenants have clearly posted to get back at a certain hotel or apartment building owner, the site does try to flag those.
+Because it is a free site where anyone can post, and the site owner does not review these, it is difficult to know just how accurate they are.
+When there are situations where it appears that competitors, angry customers, or upset tenants have posted to get back at a particular hotel or apartment building owner, the site does try to flag those.

 Learn with The Bed Bug Inspectors